hiddenuser884/Reproducible-figures/Question2.md

 head(penguins_clean)
 ```

 Now that the dataset has been cleaned, a graph can be plotted to observe the data.
-Using ggplot, a scatterplot can be made to show the relationship between flipper length and body mass.
+Using ggplot, a scatterplot can be made to show the relationship between flipper length and body mass, seperating the species by colour.
 The code for this is below:
 ```{r - Plottoing the exploratory figure}
 ggplot(data = penguins_clean, aes(x = body_mass_g, y = flipper_length_mm, colour = species)) +
   geom_point() +